shinnng/bubble.py/docs/providers.rst

 Auto-initialization Provider Shortcuts
 --------------------------------------

-Geth dev Proof of Authority
+Bub dev Proof of Authority
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To connect to a ``geth --dev`` Proof of Authority instance with defaults:
+To connect to a ``bub --dev`` Proof of Authority instance with defaults:

 .. code-block:: python

-    >>> from web3.auto.gethdev import w3
+    >>> from web3.auto.bubdev import w3

     # confirm that the connection succeeded
     >>> w3.is_connected()